 This protein overnight oats recipe is about 350 calories, 30 grams of protein, and 9 grams of fiber.
 Making this a lower-calorie, high-protein breakfast.

-Recently I have been switching up my breakfast options and deviating from my Strawberry Banana Smoothie and have introduced this high protein overnight oats.
+Recently, I have been switching up my breakfast options, deviating from my Strawberry Banana Smoothie, and introducing a high-protein overnight oats recipe.

 Overnight oats for weight loss

 High-protein overnight oats are an ideal staple breakfast recipe for anyone trying to lose weight.
 I put this to the test!
 After eating this high-protein oatmeal for a week straight, I can tell you that not only did he carry me through until lunch, but I had great energy and mental clarity.
 Anecdotally, of course.

 If you don’t know, I am a registered dietitian working with people trying to lose weight.
 When one of my clients says, I don’t have time to meal prep.
 BOOM, I hand them this protein overnight oats recipe.
 My clients love this recipe not only because it tastes great but because it’s super convenient.